nWODT-Cobalt/uxa/WIP/Communication Guidelines/Communication Guidelines.md

 Note that these preferred values are just a starting point, merely minimizing accidental divergences.
 Better layouts would require further refinement, like [harmonic scales](https://type-scale.com/) or [Renard series](https://en.wikipedia.org/wiki/Renard_series).

+### 3.4 Composition

+Print several wires on the same artboard when documenting multi-parts components, content variations, states, etc.

+Lay out steps or states horizontally, options vertically.

+Arrange wires after a vertical axial symmetry.

+If the wires do not fit in the artboard, consider cropping them, scaling them, or splitting up them up.

+Selectively blur wires with the Supporting Content symbol to put the focus on the part that’s being documented.

+Import the Shore Leave symbol and stretch it to match the artboard size.

+Position callouts to the right of the wires as much as possible, so that the reader can have an unencumbered look at the UI before delving into the documentation.

+Align callouts horizontally.

+Leave a 5 px margin between the callout tip and the element it’s pointing at.

+Avoid vertical callouts.
+Mixing horizontal and vertical annotation lines hinders reading and looks cluttered.

+Avoid Descriptors or Area symbols.
+Only use them when they are absolutely needed to clarify what the callout is pointing at.

+Arrange callouts by descending order of importance.

+Don’t burn explanation text in illustrations, as it incurs extra maintenance.
+Short floating labels are acceptable when describing multi-parts illustrations.

+Don’t call out every part of the wireframe.
+Instead, focus on the key parts that you intend to explain in the annotations.

 ### 3.4 Export

 <!-- svg > pdf > png > jpg -->